Navigation World Models: Navigation World Models

 Due to the simplicity of this formulation, it can be naturally shared across environments and easily extended to more complex action spaces, like controlling a robotic arm.
 Different than~\cite{hafnerdream}, we aim to train a single world model across environments and embodiments, without using task or action embeddings like in~\cite{hansentd}.

 The formulation in Equation~\ref{eq:basic} models action but does not allow control over the temporal dynamics.
 We extend this formulation with a time shift input $k\in[{T_\text{min}}, {T_\text{max}}]$, setting $a_\tau = (u,\phi, k)$, thus now $a_\tau$ specifies the time change $k$, used to determine how many steps should the model move into the future (or past).
-Hence, given a current state $s_\tau$, we can randomly choose $k$, tokenize the corresponding video frame then $s_{\tau+1}$ to be the corresponding set of tokens.
-The navigation actions can then be approximated to be a summation from time $\tau$ to $\tau+k$:
+Hence, given a current state $s_\tau$, we can randomly choose a timeshift $k$ and use the corresponding time shifted video frame as our next state $s_{\tau+1}$.
+The navigation actions can then be approximated to be a summation from time $\tau$ to $m=\tau+k-1$:

 This formulation allows learning both navigation actions, but also the environment temporal dynamics.
 In practice, we allow time shifts of up to $\pm16$ seconds.

 One challenge that may arise is the entanglement of actions and time.
 For example, if reaching a specific location always occurs at a particular time, the model may learn to rely solely on time and ignore the subsequent actions, or vice versa.
 In practice, the data may contain natural counterfactuals—such as reaching the same area at different times.
 To encourage these natural counterfactuals, we sample multiple goals for each state during training.
 We further explore this approach in Section~\ref{sec:experiments}.